 READ MORE Why does menopause make you bloated?

-The average weight gain for women in menopause is 5lbs.
-It’s just one of many unwelcome hormonally-driven symptoms that we can experience in these years.
+Weight gain for women in menopause is just one of many unwelcome hormonally-driven symptoms that we can experience in these years.
 In fact, other symptoms like insomnia and low mood can exacerbate the weight gain issue: Hands up who feels like going to the gym or eating healthily if they’re exhausted and feeling blue… Yep, none of us.
-Netflix and a takeaway are a way more appealing.
+Netflix and a takeaway are way more appealing.

 One thing that is a myth is that HRT is to blame for any weight gain.
 It’s not.
 There is zero evidence to support this claim.